NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 DeepOps Slurm setup.
 The machine on which Slurm is being deployed should be up to date in a stable state with GPU drivers already installed and functional.
-The supported Operating Systems are Ubuntu (version 18 and 20), CentOS and RHEL (version 7 and 8 with version 8 being hihgly preferred over 7).
+The supported Operating Systems are Ubuntu (version 18 and 20), CentOS and RHEL (version 7 and 8 albeit version 8 is preferred).

 ## Deployment Procedure

 1. Clone the DeepOps repo.
     ```bash
     $ git clone https://github.com/NVIDIA/deepops.git
     $ cd deepops
     $ git checkout tags/<TAG>
     ```